-Professional development sessions for Library Media Specialists will be provided during the 2023-2024.
+Professional development sessions for Library Media Specialists will be provided during the 2024-2025.
 Library Media Specialists will attend self-selected professional development sessions that align with their personal professional learning plans.
 Session topics offered will include, but are not limited to, highly effective school library programs, Librarians as Instructional Partners, and Using AVL to differentiate instruction.
 Additionally, Elementary Library Media Specialists will continue to participate in professional development for Guided Reading.
 The School Library Media Program is an integral part of the learning process.
 The secondary media specialists use state standards and curricula to maintain a program that supports student learning and achievement.

-Baldwin County Public School District supports the secondary library program by:
+- Baldwin County Public School District supports the secondary library program by: providing instruction and teaching strategies in information and technology literacy and its socially responsible use.
+The Educational Technology Department has provided workshops/training in the use of technology for media specialists through professional development after-school opportunities.

-- providing instruction and teaching strategies in information and technology literacy and its socially responsible use.
-The Educational Technology Department has provided workshops/training in the use of technology for media specialists through professional development after-school opportunities. - providing instruction through a student-centered program to support student achievement and college and career readiness. - Media specialists are involved in both the E3 and the Guided Reading programs implemented districtwide. ensuring a quality collection of instructional materials by using a selection policy and collection development plan designed by the district and state.
-Library Enhancement funds allow for purchasing materials for the media centers with the support of the teachers and principals.
+- Media specialists are involved in both the E3 and the Guided Reading programs implemented districtwide. ensuring a quality collection of instructional materials by using a selection policy and collection development plan designed by the district and state.
+Library Enhancement funds allow for purchasing materials for the media centers with the support of the . teachers and principals.